 The automatic ignition control has a built-in feature that prevents damage to the compressor in short cycling situations.
-In the event of intermittent power losses or intermittent thermostat operation, the ignition control will delay output to the compressor contactor for three minutes from the time power is restored or thermostat call for cooling is restored.
+In the event of intermittent power losses or intermittent thermostat operation, the ignition control will delay output to the compressor contactor for three minutes from the time power is restored.
 (Compressor is off a total of three minutes).
-The diagnostic red LED will flash six (6) times to indicate the compressor contactor output is being delayed.
+The diagnostic LED will flash six (6) times to indicate the compressor contactor output is being delayed.